 Under Roman law ancient Roman women were regarded as the Roman man’s possession together with home, slaves and fields.
 They had no first name (see roman names), no right to vote, were not emancipated and were considered as dependent on a father, brother, husband or tutor.
-This didn’t prevent many great women to make their way to great riches and power.
+This didn’t prevent many famous Roman women from making their way to great riches and power.

-As such they had no facility to make a testament either.
-The flip side of the coin is that much evidence points to a very different situation: the writings of poets, accounts of historians, portraits, plebeian roman art and other forms of evidence point to women who owned and ran businesses, participated actively in electoral campaigns and even financing important public works (see Eumachia’s building in Pompeii’s forum for example).
+As such, Roman women had no facility to make a testament either.
+The flip side of the coin is that much historical evidence points to a very different situation: the writings of poets, accounts of historians, portraits, plebeian roman art and other forms of evidence point to women who owned and ran businesses, participated actively in electoral campaigns and even financing important public works – see Eumachia’s building in Pompeii’s forum for example.
 Several held sufficiently powerful positions to sway the course of history and many had their portraits shown on Roman coinage or as public statues of popular divinities.
 On a more mundane scale women are frequently portrayed as attending public shows or co-hosting banquets at a par with their partner/husband.